Five ways to stay on top of spending this festive season

 Why not consider a two-way gift?

-As more and more people start thinking about living their lives sustainably, you may consider giving a sustainable gift this Christmas, which may also help avoid any unwanted Christmas presents being received.
+It would be great to give a gift that could last for many years to come.
 Whether you’re a parent, grandparent, auntie or uncle, one example of an ongoing present that you can give is a Junior Individual Savings Account (JISA), which can help support your children, grandchildren or nieces and nephews plan for their financial future.

 Welcome financial support can come in many forms and at different stages of life.
 It could be a one-off financial boost, a regular gift or a lasting leg-up.
 It could even take a more philanthropic form, using your assets to help support the causes closest to your heart.
 The reality is that these are powerful, personal and positive choices, to be considered at any stage of our lives, and ones our loved ones would be grateful for.